vatesfr/xen-orchestra/docs/support.md

 Lastly while Xen Orchestra is free and Open Source software, supporting and developing it takes a lot of effort.
 If you are considering using Xen Orchestra in production, please subscribe for one of our [professional support plans](https://xen-orchestra.com/#!/xo-pricing).

 > Note: support from the sources is harder, because Xen Orchestra can potentially run on any Linux distro (or even FreeBSD and Windows!).
-Always try to double check that you followed the guide on how to [install it from the sources](https://xen-orchestra.com/docs/from_the_sources.html) before going further.
+Always try to double check that you followed our guide on how to [install it from the sources](https://xen-orchestra.com/docs/from_the_sources.html) before going further.

 ## Open a ticket